 All packed and ready to go.
 Yup.
 Never thought it would happen but I can safely say I am finally done.
-My life for the next few months has fitted in to a 70 litre backpack as my main bag and a small 35 litre backpack for the stuff I need during the day.
-Quite surprising really considering all the stuff I am taking with me.
+My life for the next few months has been crammed into a 70-litre backpack as my main bag and a small 35-litre backpack for the stuff I need during the day.
+Quite surprising actually considering all the things I am taking with me.

 I am not going to lie, this has been quite a stressful process.
-The idea of backpacking is that you take what you need but not too much either.
-The idea of traveling light has never been my forte, so as you can imagine trying to fit everything I could possibly need for life on the road in to 70 litres was quite a challenge but I think I have done it.
-Ok so the bag weighs a whopping 18 kilos but I have packed for all eventualities and within the suggested limit.
+The idea of backpacking is that you take what you need but not too much of it either.
+The idea of traveling light has never been my forte, so as you can imagine trying to fit everything I could possibly need for life on the road into 70 litres was quite a challenge but I think I have done it.
+Ok ok, the bag weighs a whopping 18 kilos, but I have packed for all eventualities and within the suggested limit.
 Pretty impressive if you ask me.
-So what have I packed exactly, well below is a list of items I suggest to take and a few links from websites that I used as a guideline.
-I have also added in the list given to me by the company that I am going to hopefully work for.
+What have I packed exactly?
+Well, below is a list of items I advise you to take and a few links from websites that I used as a guideline.
+I have also added in the list given to me by the company that I am going to work for hopefully.

 Things I have taken:

-A long with all my clothing I have taken a well stocked first aid kit with antibiotics, antiseptic stuff, wound dressing, needles and syringes, painkillers, antihistamines, anti-acid, anti-malarial, stuff to stop diarrhea, scissors, tweezers, papaya ointment, bandages, safety pins, antiseptic wipes and sudocrem.
-Hopefully I wont be needing any of these but you never know, this is after all Africa and the last thing that I fancy doing is being ill or needing to visit one of those grim local joints.
-I visited enough of those in my time in Rumbek and that was enough for me.
+Along with all my clothing, I have taken a well-stocked first aid kit with antibiotics, antiseptic stuff, wound dressing, needles, and syringes, painkillers, antihistamines, anti-acid, antimalarial, stuff to stop diarrhoea, scissors, tweezers, papaya ointment, bandages, safety pins, antiseptic wipes and Sudocream.
+Hopefully, I won’t be needing any of these but you never know, this is after all Africa and the last thing that I fancy doing is being ill or needing to visit one of those grim local joints to relieve my bowels.

 As well as clothes and first aid kits I am taking some gadgets with me like a camera and all that comes with it as well as my iPad and phone.
-I would take my iPod with me if it wasn’t broken.
-Obviously take the chargers etc for all of these and make sure that they are covered under your insurance if not then get separate insurance for them.
+I would take my iPod with me if it weren’t broken.
+Obviously, take the chargers, etc. for these and make sure that they are covered by your insurance if not then get separate insurance for them.
 I have added a head torch and pocket knife too and spare batteries just in case.

 And lastly my wash bag and toiletries.
 In there I have shampoo, conditioner, soap, face wash, moisturizer, face cream, deodorant, wet wipes, sponge, razor and blades and a hair brush.
-I have also taken with me as a luxury item some make-up (only some eyeliner pencils and mascara) and some perfume.
+I have also taken with me, as a luxury item, some makeup (an eyeliner pencil and an old faithful tube of mascara) and some perfume.

-In my day bag I have some guidebooks because I like highlighting and writing notes in them, my wallet, all my travel documents and photocopies of these.
-I have also added a few pens and the like just in case as well as spare zip lock bags for wet stuff or for waterproofing.
-Hopefully they will do the job.
+In my day bag, I have some guidebooks because I like highlighting and writing notes in them, my wallet, all my travel documents and photocopies of these.
+I have also added a few pens for just in case purposes and extra zip lock bags for wet stuff or for waterproofing.
+Hopefully, they will do the job.

-So yes it seems like a lot but to be honest everything I have taken will be useful in one way or another.
-The first aid kit was possibly a little extreme but it is better to be safe than sorry, especially when you don’t know what you might pick up a long the road or if you will find the right drugs.
+Yes, it seems like a lot, and it probably is, but to be honest, everything I have taken will be useful in one way or another.
+If not for dressing but for stitching someone up roadside.
+Yes, the first aid kit was possibly a little on the extreme side but when in Africa, it is better to be safe than sorry.

 The following links are what I used as a guideline for my packing.
 I thought I would add them in for anyone who is planning on traveling to get a better idea of what others are taking too.
-These are like I said only a guideline and my list is my personal choice.
-Not all of these are necessary and I am sure that you may think I have left something out but I am happy with this and feel comfortable that I will manage just fine for life on the road.
+These are, like I said, only a guideline and my list is my personal choice.
+Not all of this stuff is necessary therefore feel free to customize and add things or, or take them away for that matter.
+I’m just trying to be helpful.

-Since all packing is now done, I head to Nairobi tomorrow for one last hoorah and for a last minute chance to pick up anything I need and then I depart for the Mara on Sunday after meeting the crew I will be traveling with as well as the others who have decided that over-landing is the way to see Africa.
-It’s all very exciting really and I can’t wait.
-The weather is a bit of a worry as it would seem that the Mara is underwater but its is all part of the adventure.
-Saying goodbye to my family and friends at home tonight and having some last snuggles with my nephew for a while then I am outta here.
+Since all packing is now done, I head to Nairobi tomorrow for one last hoorah and for a last-minute chance to pick up anything I need before departing for the Maasai Mara on Sunday.
+I’ll meet the crew, as well as the others who have decided that over-landing is the way to see Africa and we will all head off on an epic road trip adventure.
+It’s all exhilarating really, and I can’t wait.
+The weather is a bit of a worry as the Mara is underwater, but it is all part of the adventure.

-I am a bit sad to leave the comforts of my home and the company of familiar faces but I have wanted to travel Africa for a while so the levels of excitement are making up for it.
-I have also been itching to get back to work after 3 months of being a lazy bum so I am looking forward to having the much needed income again as well as something to do that doesn’t include watching honey boo boo child or total wipeout on TV.
+I am a bit sad to leave the comforts of my home and the company of familiar faces, but I have wanted to travel Africa for a while, so my level of excitement is masking any effects I may be feeling from all the cons of leaving.
+I have also been itching to get back to work after three months of being a lazy bum.
+I am looking forward to having the much-needed income again as well as something to do that doesn’t include watching Honey Boo Boo Child or Total Wipeout on TV.

-Until then, I am sorry that this post isn’t so much of an exciting thing to read but packing seemed like a good place to start.
-Like I said I am not much of a writer but I promise that at least the content of posts will improve over the coming months.
+Until then, I am sorry that this post isn’t much of an exciting thing to read, but packing seemed like a good place to start.
+As I said, I am not much of a writer, but I promise that at least the content of posts will improve over the coming months.
 I hope to make you all a little jealous and to ignite some travel interest in some of you.
-This is my Africa experience, my adventure starts now and I am excited!
+This is my Africa experience; my adventure starts now… and I am excited!